RisicThapliyal/RisicThapliyal/README.md

 # 💫 About Me:
-I'm Currently working on Java Core.<br>
+I'm Currently working on Core Java.<br>

 ## 🌐 Socials: